 Alpacas are intelligent and can be moved between paddocks with little effort or stress.
 Opening a gate is frequently enough to indicate that they should pass through and they can be readily trained to come to you on clapping or calling out, even when at a distance.

-Alpacas are now being kept in many countries around the world and in diverse climatic conditions.
+Alpacas are now kept in many countries around the world and in diverse climatic conditions.
 In spite of being cold-adapted animals they are able to thrive in wide ranging temperatures.
 However, higher temperatures can cause them to become stressed so shelter from the direct sun is very important.
-Shade trees are a common option and animals can be commonly seen sitting under them during the hottest hours.
+Shade trees are a common option and animals can be frequently seen sitting under them during the hottest hours.
 Some owners provide a shallow pond or other water they can sit in but this does not benefit the fleece.
 Some alpacas that particularly enjoy water have even been known to sit in cattle drinking troughs.

 Whilst alpacas will usually sit in the paddock during showers and light rain, no animal enjoys the impact of heavy raindrops or hail and will seek shelter.
 Again, trees are a common solution (only really effective when they are in leaf) but many owners have provided constructed shelters or run-in buildings for their alpacas.
 There are many possible designs for these though herd size, local climatic, ground and economic factors will mean that some are more suitable than others for owners.
 At their simplest, 'bus stop shelter' types with the back to the prevailing wind will serve to give cover though the more elaborate types resemble barns and also may incorporate stalls, a feeding area and hay storage (above or in a partition).
 For the latter type, an electricity supply is invaluable, especially during the winter months and for vet visits out of daylight hours.
 Apart from being able to light up the barn, outlets provide power for shearing and water pumps, amongst many other things.